 (90) Person or Persons with Disabilities--With respect to an individual, means that such person has:

-(A) a physical or mental impairment that substantially limits one or more major life activities of such individual;
+(A) A physical or mental impairment that substantially limits one or more major life activities of such individual;

-(B) a record of such an impairment; or
+(B) A record of such an impairment; or

-(C) is regarded as having such an impairment, to include persons with severe mental illness and persons with substance abuse disorders.
+(C) Is regarded as having such an impairment, to include persons with severe mental illness and persons with substance abuse disorders.

 (91) Physical Needs Assessment--See Scope and Cost Review.